VildMedPap/VildMedPap/README.md

 ---

 💰 Senior Data Scientist by profession
-⚽️ Data Magician at a professional football club by night ("soccer" for you Americans)
 📚 Full Stack Data Scientist by heart

 At the moment developing my backend and frontend skills 🖥